prahladyeri/SimplePMS/README.md

 # Build

 Solution can be opened, compiled and debugged using any Visual Studio IDE version (2010 and later).
+Just download the .NET and Interop DLLs for your version from [system.data.sqlite.org](https://system.data.sqlite.org/), add them to project reference and build the solution.

 # Support